-A visit to the Church of the Savior on Spilled Blood
+The Church of the Savior on Spilled Blood in St. Petersburg

 The Church of the Savior on Spilled Blood in St. Petersburg is a church of many names.
-Some call it Church of Our Savior on Blood, Church on the Blood, Temple of the Savior on Spilled Blood, and the Church of the Resurrection of Jesus Christ.
-Either way, this is a special church since it was built where Tzar Alexander II was fatally wounded in March 1881.
+Some call it the Church of Our Savior on Blood, the Church on the Blood, the Temple of the Savior on Spilled Blood, and the Church of the Resurrection of Jesus Christ.

 A little bit of history behind the Church of the Savior on Spilled Blood

 This amazing church was built on the spot where Tzar Alexander II was assassinated in March 1881.
-After he assumed power in 1855, Alexander II initiated a number of political, judicial and urban reforms.
-All of this happened in the wake of Russia’s defeat in the Crimean War against the British Empire, France, and Ottoman Empire, he knew something needed to change and he set this in motion.
-In 1861 he freed Russian serfs from their ties to their masters and started setting some military reforms in motion.
+After he assumed power in 1855, Alexander II initiated several political, judicial, and urban reforms.
+All of this happened in the wake of Russia’s defeat in the Crimean War against the British Empire, France, and Ottoman Empire.
+He knew something needed to change and he set this in motion.

 He knew about the dangers he was putting himself into after surviving a series of attempts on his life, including an explosion in the Winter Palace and the derailment of a train.
-Everything came to an end in 1881 when he didn’t survive a bomb attack at his royal carriage by the anarchist group People’s Will.
+Everything came to an end in 1881 when he didn’t survive a bomb attack on his royal carriage by the anarchist group People’s Will.

 Immediately after his death, his heir, Alexander III, declared his intention to erect a church on the site where his father died.
 In his father’s memory, he would build a traditional Russian church since he felt like St. Petersburg was being contaminated by Western influence.

 Several designs were rejected until Archimandrite Ignaty gave the job to Alfred Parland.
 When you visit the church you can see it drew heavy inspiration from the St. Basil’s Cathedral in Moscow and the Vladimir Cathedral in Kiev.
-Construction began in 1883 and the construction was completed during the reign of Nicholas II in 1907.
+Construction began in 1883 and was completed during the reign of Nicholas II in 1907.

 After the attack that took Tzar Alexander II life, a temporary shrine was erected on the site while plans for a permanent memorial were undertaken.
-Since the Church of the Savior on Spilled Blood is prominently situated along with the Griboyedov Canal, the canal had to be narrowed down since the church needed to be on the exact spot where the assassination took place.
+Since the Church of the Savior on Spilled Blood is prominently situated along the Griboyedov Canal, the canal had to be narrowed down since the church needed to be on the exact spot where the assassination took place.

 The Architecture of the Church of the Savior on Spilled Blood

 Inside the Church of the Savior on Spilled Blood, you will see more than 7000 square meters of mosaics that make this church even more special.
 It was, without a doubt, one of the most beautiful churches we have ever been to.
-The interior was designed by some of the most celebrated Russian artists of the time like Viktor Vasnetsov, Mikhail Nesterov and Mikhail Vrubel.
-Maybe, because of all this art, construction costs ran well over budget but we don’t care, this is beautiful.
-From the walls to the ceiling, everything inside the church is covered in intricately detailed mosaics.
-This is a place you have to visit when you get to St. Petersburg.
+The interior was designed by some of the most celebrated Russian artists of the time, like Viktor Vasnetsov, Mikhail Nesterov and Mikhail Vrubel.
+Maybe because of all this art, construction costs ran well over budget but we don’t care, this is beautiful.

 What happened to the Church after the Russian Revolution of 1917?

-In the aftermath of the Russian Revolution, the Church of the Savior on Spilled Blood was ransacked.
-With its interior being left badly damaged.
+In the aftermath of the Russian Revolution, the Church of the Savior on Spilled Blood was ransacked, with its interior being left badly damaged.
 Despite becoming an official cathedral in 1923, the church was still looted.
 The Soviet government even closed down the church in 1932.
-After that, the church was basically a garbage dump.
-Things were looking grim for the church and some rumors even said that it would be torn down.
-But things were about to get even worse later.

 During the Second World War and the Siege of Leningrad, the church was used as a temporary morgue for those who died in combat and from starvation.
-Like most of St. Petersburg, the church suffered significant damage and, even after the long restoration, you can still see some scars of the war on the walls inside the church.
+Like most of St. Petersburg, the church suffered significant damage, and even after the long restoration, you can still see some scars of the war on the walls inside the church.

-After the war, the church was first used as a warehouse for the Small Opera Theatre and later it was used as a warehouse for vegetables.
+After the war, the church was first used as a warehouse for the Small Opera Theatre, and later, it was used as a warehouse for vegetables.
 This is why some people used to call this church Saviour on Potatoes.
 The shrine was almost completely destroyed during those days.

 Restoring the Church of the Savior on Spilled Blood

-On July 20, 1970, the church was made a branch of the St. Isaac’s Cathedral museum and its fate started to change.
+On July 20, 1970, the church was made a branch of the St. Isaac’s Cathedral museum, and its fate started to change.
 It took 27 years of restoration to fight back against decades of damage and deterioration.
 It finally reopened to the public in August 1997 when thousands of eager visitors swamped the church.

 Church of the Savior on Spilled Blood